QALady/gap-gradle-plugin/docs/airwatch-plugin.md

 * `appDescription` specifies the application description in Airwatch
 * `configFilename` specifies the file name from the "airwatchConfig" artifact that will be used for the configuration of the app in Airwatch
 * `pushMode` should be "auto" or "ondemand"
+* `totalChunks` specifies in how many chunks the ipa is going to be uploaded.
+If omitted, the default value is used (25).
 * `environments` allows the addition of other Airwatch environments that you might want to push artifacts to.
 There are pre-configured ones: preProduction (aka CN11) and production.
 You can also add a custom one or overwrite.
    * Adding a new one, called "myEnv":